If you are a fan of HempOilTalk, you will know that we cover every aspect of hemp. Even hemp toilet paper.

 - Hemp produces four times more cellulose fibers per acre compared to trees.

 - Hemp takes about 4-5 months to grow, whereas trees take 50 – 100 years.

-- Hemp is worlds best biomass as you can grow 10 tons of hemp per acre.
+- Hemp is the world’s best biomass, as you can grow 10 tons of hemp per acre.

-- Hemp is 85% cellulose, almost 3 times more than trees.
+- Hemp is 85% cellulose, almost three times more than trees.

-- Hemp can be harvested far more easily than trees can.
+- Hemp can be harvested far more quickly than trees can.